Going the distance: How to excel in online classes

 Tip 2: Make an impression

 When you are enrolled in an online course, it’s easy to hide behind the computer screen and profile picture.
 Make yourself stand out by creating a relationship with your professor!
-If possible, go to their office hours to introduce yourself and establish a face-to-face connection.
-Or set up a phone call appointment.
+You could set up a phone call appointment.
 Reaching out however you can is guaranteed to impress your professor and signal your commitment to learning.
 Who knows, they might even help you get internships or jobs in the future!
 A 5 to 10 minute chat could lead to a lifetime of referrals and network connections.

 Online students are students, after all!
 If you are near the campus offering your online courses, don’t be afraid to use all the wonderful resources offered there.
 Having trouble writing that paper?
-Make a trip to the Writing Center!
+Contact the Writing Center!
 Struggling with those math problems?
-Try seeking help in the tutoring center or during your professor’s office hours.
-Go to career fairs and join clubs!
+Try seeking help from tutors or during your professor’s office hours.
 Don’t be scared or hesitate to capitalize on all the perks of being a college student.
-Being connected to the campus can enrich your experience and help you create great memories.
+Being connected to the campus – even virtually – can enrich your experience and help you create great memories.

 Tip 4: Manage your time